be_ixf;ym_202404 d_27; ct_50

 Let’s Level Set: What is Private Debt?

 Private debt refers to loans made to private companies by non-bank lenders.
-The companies are usually described as the “middle market,” with revenues between $10mm and $1 bn.
+The companies are usually described as the “middle market,” with revenues between $10 million and $1 billion.
 Because of their size, they often cannot access the public markets to raise capital.
-The non-bank lenders are generally asset managers who have developed an expertise in originating these types of loans; meaning they research the market, the companies, and the financial prospects, they perform extensive due diligence and are experts in structuring the loans.
+The non- bank lenders are generally asset managers who have developed an expertise in originating these types of loans; meaning they research the market, the companies, and the financial prospects, they perform extensive due diligence and are experts in structuring the loans.

 They loan out the capital and usually hold the loan until maturity.
-Because the loans are illiquid and the companies have no other sources of capital, the loans are justified to have higher yields than the public markets.
-These loans can provide lower than expected default risk because of the extensive due diligence, and can possibly recover more if they do default, due to the specialized knowledge, experience and flexibility of the lender.
+Because the loans are illiquid and the companies have no other sources of capital, the loans tend to have higher yields than the public markets.
+Sometimes, these loans can provide lower than expected default risk because of the extensive due diligence, and can possibly recover more if they do default, due to the specialized knowledge, experience, and flexibility of the lender.

 What is the Appeal?

 Private debt appeals to those who may want to consider income-producing assets in their portfolios.
 In past decades, U.S. Treasury securities or corporate bonds were often the go-to asset, and portfolios holding 40% of their assets in bonds, the “60/40” portfolio, were considered the norm.
-However, historically low yields have resulted in the decreasing utility of the bond allocation.
+However, the last several years have seen higher volatility, and higher correlations between stocks and bonds, which has meant that the traditional 60/40 may not meet investors’ needs.

-Private debt has been shown to have higher returns than traditional fixed income assets, with volatility only slightly higher than investment grade bonds.
-Private credit offers higher yields than other assets as these companies are not able to access other sources of funding.
-They also offer an illiquidity premium, as the loans are long-term investments.
+Private debt has the ability or generally tends to have higher returns than traditional fixed income assets, with volatility only slightly higher than investment grade bonds.
+Private credit also tends to have higher yields than other assets as these companies are not able to access other sources of funding.
+They also offer an illiquidity premium, as the loans are usually longer-term investments.
 The enhanced yield may be as much as several hundred basis points over traditional bond yields.

 Risk and Return (15 Years Annualized)